longanisainhertaco/dpf2/docs/validation.md

 band using the ±1σ envelope from the ensemble statistics.
 The same approach applies to neutron yield time series, providing an intuitive visualization of expected experimental scatter.

+## Physics Regression Tests

+### MHD Shock Tube

+A Sod-type shock tube problem checks the resistive MHD module against the analytic solution published by Park et al. in 2023 [ReferenceMaterial/Park_POP_2023.pdf].
+The density profile at $t=0.15$ is required to match the reference with an L1 error below 10%.

+### Hall-MHD Snowplow

+The Hall-MHD solver is validated with a coaxial snowplow inductance comparison.
+For a 1 A current and $(r_{\text{inner}}, r_{\text{outer}})$ of 1 and 2 cm, the
+computed plasma inductance is expected to match the analytic Lee model [ReferenceMaterial/Lee-paper.pdf] within 5%.